Health Check Alert

 This alert system will also help provide greater transparency as to your health information and may help accelerate the identification of fraudulent activity and abuse of your health insurance information.
 It can also help to improve care through better communication around patient care plans.

 Which alerts will I receive?
 There are three types of alerts provided:

 - Hospital Encounter, Inpatient and Emergency Room Admissions

 As all Delaware hospitals and most major labs and radiology firms participate in DHIN and use DHIN to deliver medical results to enrolled Delaware providers, the system will provide a text alert when a medical result has been delivered to your doctor.
 The system will also provide an alert when your information has been accessed, printed or downloaded from the community health record.
-The 3rd alert type reflects an admission to an area hospital or emergency department.
+The third alert type reflects an admission to an area hospital or emergency department.

 What information is contained in a Health Check Alert?
 Typically, these alerts, which are presented as a secure text message on your phone, will contain basic information like the organization name, the nature of the activity and contact information if you have any questions.
 Please note, no clinical information will be provided in any Health Check Alert.